 Retinoblastoma is a rare type of cancer found in the eye.
 In retinoblastoma, one or more tumors form in the retina.
 The retina is a layer of light-sensitive tissue that lines the back of the eye.
 It converts visual images into nerve impulses in the brain that allow us to see.

 As with most cancers, early diagnosis and treatment lead to better outcomes.

 During early stages of fetal development, fast-growing, immature cells called retinoblasts form.
 Later, these cells become retinal cells.
 In retinoblastoma, some of these cells quickly grow out of control.
 If cells keep dividing uncontrollably when new cells are not needed, a mass of tissue called a tumor grows.
 The cancer may grow along the optic nerve and reach the brain, or it may travel to other parts of the body.

 Retinoblastoma is more common in children under 5 years old.
-Other factors that may increase your child's chance of retinoblastoma include:
+Other factors that may increase your child's chance of retinoblastoma are family members with retinoblastoma.